blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Skip malicious extension test with mswin platform.
 Pull request #2670 by SHIBATA Hiroshi.
 * Check deprecated methods on release.
-Pull request #2673 by David Rodríguez.
+Pull request #2673 by David Rodriguez.
 * Add steps to run bundler tests.
 Pull request #2680 by Aditya Prakash.
 * Skip temporary "No such host is known" error.
 Pull request #2684 by Takashi Kokubun.
 * Replaced aws-sdk-s3 instead of s3cmd.
 Pull request #2688 by SHIBATA
   Hiroshi.
 * Allow uninstall from symlinked GEM_HOME.
-Pull request #2720 by David Rodríguez.
+Pull request #2720 by David Rodriguez.
 * Use current checkout in CI to uninstall RVM related gems.
 Pull request
-  #2729 by David Rodríguez.
+  #2729 by David Rodriguez.
 * Update Contributor Covenant v1.4.1.
 Pull request #2751 by SHIBATA Hiroshi.
 * Added supported versions of Ruby.
 Pull request #2756 by SHIBATA Hiroshi.